Tilda Swinton: 1980s: Early work

+1990s: Rise to prominence

 Swinton played the title role in Orlando (1992), Sally Potter's film version of the novel by Virginia Woolf.
 The part allowed Swinton to explore matters of gender presentation onscreen, which reflected her lifelong interest in androgynous style.
 Swinton later reflected on the role in an interview accompanied by a striking photo shoot.
 "People talk about androgyny in all sorts of dull ways," said Swinton, noting that the recent rerelease of Orlando had her thinking again about its pliancy.
 She referred to 1920s playful, androgynous French artist Claude Cahun: "Cahun looked at the limitlessness of an androgynous gesture, which I've always been interested in."

 In 1993, she was a member of the jury at the 18th Moscow International Film Festival.
 In 1995, with producer Joanna Scanlan, Swinton developed a performance/installation live art piece in the Serpentine Gallery, London, where she was on display to the public for a week, asleep or apparently so, in a glass case, as a piece of performance art.
 The piece is sometimes incorrectly credited to Cornelia Parker, whom Swinton invited to collaborate for the installation in London.
 The performance, titled The Maybe, was repeated in 1996 at the Museo Barracco in Rome and in 2013 at the Museum of Modern Art in New York.
 In 1996, she appeared in the music video for Orbital's "The Box".